artefactual-labs/smush/README.md

 5. Force pushes dev branch
 6. Allows optional interactive rebasing if more than one commit is to be merged
 7. Displays unmerged commits
-8. Displays commit style issues (excess line length)
+8. Displays commit style issues (see Style Checking)
 9. Asks confirmation to go ahead with merge
 10. Merges dev branch into QA
 11. Pushes QA branch